Menu

 Optional Vaccinations dependent on lifestyle

-If your dog leads an active lifestyle and goes to the dog park, lunch with friends and Sarasota dog meet ups, we recommend intranasal kennel cough boosters annually.
+If your dog leads an active lifestyle and goes to the dog park, lunch with friends and Sarasota dog meet ups, we recommend oral or intranasal kennel cough boosters annually.

 If your dog likes to play in the woods, go swimming and kayaking in the rivers and bays, we recommend leptospirosis vaccination annually.

-If you are boarding your pup, please check with the kennel to determine what vaccines they require at least a month before your stay.
+If you are boarding your pup, please check with the kennel to determine what vaccines they require at least one month before your stay.

 These recommendations are in accordance with the current AAHA Canine Vaccination Task Force guidelines.
 For more information on vaccines, visit the American Animal Hospital Association website.